PdxCodeGuild/Full-Stack-Day-Class/practice/rarest.md

 # Practice: Rarest

-Given an object that maps names to ages, find the rarest age.
+Given an object that maps names to ages, write a function `rarest(obj)` find and return just the rarest age.

 ```js
 var namesToAges = {
     "Alyssa": 22,